-2019 can be a scary time when it comes to securing your identity and other personal data.
+2020 can be a scary time when it comes to securing your identity and other personal data.
+Now that everything is getting more and more automated, data protection can also be quite confusing — especially if you don’t know where to start.
 Fortunately there are several steps you can take to ensure your digital safety.
 Check out our tips to protect your data at home and lock down your information today!

 1. Protect Your WiFi Connection